pamasol/pamasol.github.io/content/trial-apprenticeship/_index.en.md

 ### How long does an apprenticeship take and where do I need to go to school?

 The apprenticeship lasts **4 years**.
-During this time the apprentices will visit one to two days a week the [professional school](https://www.bbzg.ch/) **in Arth-Goldau**.
+During this time the apprentices will visit one to two days a week the [vocational school](https://www.bbzg.ch/) **in Arth-Goldau**.
 If you attend the **Federal Professional Baccalaureate** during the apprenticeship, the school visit consists of two days a week for the entire apprenticeship.

 Additionally to the vocational school you will attend inter-company professional training in the training centre [Swissmechanic](https://sz.swissmechanic.ch/ausbildungszentrum) in Pfäffikon SZ.
 These trainings take a few weeks each.